joseareia/laravel-env-installer/README.md

 This script doesn't depend on anything to run properly, although in the script itself, if the flag `-f` is assigned it will download and install the following services: `NGINX`, `MySQL`, `PHP` and `Composer`.

-In a normal usage of the script (without the `-f` flag), it will only set up a new Laravel project via Composer, create a new Nginx server block and it will download the most recent release of the project [Laravel Permissions](https://github.com/joseareia/laravel-permissions) and run it.
+In a normal usage of the script (without the `-f` flag), it will only set up a new Laravel project via `Composer`, create a new `Nginx Server Block` and it will download the most recent release of the project [Laravel Permissions](https://github.com/joseareia/laravel-permissions) and run it in order to assign the correct permissions to your Laravel project.

 ### TODO

 - Apache2 compatibility
+- MySQL assign default password during installation
 - env file auto modification
-- MySQL assign default password

 ### License